course-dprep/Start_of_Academic_Year_relationship_with_AirBnB_Market/README.md

 ## 4. Repository Overview
 ### 4.1 Repository Contents
+The raw data used is contained in a folder called "data".

+   The source code is stored in a folder called "src".

+   The generated files are stored in the generated folder "gen".

+   Within the "gen" folder there are separate folders for the data preparation and the data analysis stages, as well as the final deliverable of the project; namely, "data-preparation", "analysis", and "paper".

+   Any temporary files will be stored in "temp".

+   Any final products from the various stages in the pipeline will be stored in the "output" folder.

+   Any files related to issues with the data or the model estimation will be stored in the "audit folder".

 ### 4.2 Repository Structure
 / provide an overview of the directory structure and files (use the tree command) /

+    ├── README.md
+	├── data
+	│   ├── dataset1
+	│   └── dataset2
+	├── gen
+	│   ├── analysis
+	│   │   ├── audit
+	│   │   ├── input
+	│   │   ├── output
+	│   │   └── temp
+	│   ├── data-preparation
+	│   │   ├── audit
+	│   │   ├── input
+	│   │   ├── output
+	│   │   └── temp
+	│   └── paper
+	└── src
+ 	   ├── analysis
+ 	   └── data-preparation

 ## 5. Instructions to Run the Project
 ### 5.1 Software Setup